-In Kangerlussuaq, Lars Berg Larsen, Marie Kirk, Eliza Cook and J.P.
+In Kangerlussuaq, Lars Berg Larsen, Marie Kirk, Eliza Cook, Susanne Munk Andersen, Tina Bang Christensen and J.P.
 Steffensen will be field Operations Managers (FOMs).
-The FOM is the official spokesperson for EGRIP and the FOM has control of all EGRIP assets in Kangerlussuaq, such as the office, cars, bicycles etc. The FOM is the only formal liason between EGRIP and U.S. logistics (CPS), New York Air National Guard and Greenland authorities.
+The FOM is the official spokesperson for EGRIP and the FOM has control of all EGRIP assets in Kangerlussuaq, such as the office, cars, bicycles etc. The FOM is the formal liason between EGRIP and U.S. logistics (CPS), New York Air National Guard and Greenland authorities.
 The FOM has final say on composition of cargo and on passenger lists for all flights to and from EGRIP.